nubomedia/developer-guidelines/docs/getting-started.md

 ## Media Capabilities APIs

+From the developer’s perspective, NUBOMEDIA capabilities are accessed through a set of APIs.
+Hence, for creating NUBOMEDIA enabled applications developers just need to understand these NUBOMEDIA Development APIs so that they may use them for creating their rich RTC media applications.
 These APIs expose to the application logic the low-level media capabilities of NUBOMEDIA.
 These capabilities are basically the ones offered by the **NUBOMEDIA Media Server** and the **NUBOMEDIA Media Repository**.
-As a result, this group includes two APIs:
+As a result, this group includes two
+APIs:

 - The [NUBOMEDIA Media API](./api/media.md), which enables developers consuming the NUBOMEDIA Media Server capabilities among which we can find